Opal card: Tcard

 A replacement for the AFC based on smart card technology, named Tcard was first announced by the government in 1996, with the aim of having a system in place before the 2000 Sydney Olympics.
 The contract was awarded to ERG Group, but was delayed until 2002 due to a lawsuit from the losing bidder Cubic, which was labelled dishonest by the presiding Supreme Court of New South Wales judge.

-In 2001, Cubic launched a court action against the government but the case exposed an improper relationship between its then managing director and a RailCorp employee alleged to have leaked tender secrets to Cubic.
+In 2001, Cubic launched a court action against the government but the case exposed an improper relationship between its managing director and a RailCorp employee alleged to have leaked tender secrets to Cubic.

 Ruling against Cubic in 2002, the NSW Supreme Court judge Michael Adams found it was guilty of reprehensible conduct and had shown a lack of good faith and positive dishonesty in the tender process.

 The development and rollout of the system was beset with difficulties, leading the government to terminate the contract in November 2007.
 The government sued ERG for $77 million who counter sued for $215m.
 The claim was settled in February 2012.